NRI landlord? Obtain TAN number to deduct TDS of 31.2% on rent proceeds

 Adhil Shetty, CEO, Bankbazaar. com, says, “Anyone who pays rent must know the requirements if the landlord is an NRI.
 Simply paying rent on time may not be enough to comply with Indian income tax laws.
 You must also identify if your landlord qualifies as an NRI.
 There are many other obligations that you must fulfil, and failure to comply can result in monetary and legal consequences.”

-It is also advisable to keep a record of all communication with your landlord and his representative, including emails, letters, and phone calls.
-To ensure a smooth tenant-landlord relationship, here’s what you must do if your landlord is an NRI:
+It is also advisable to keep a record of all communication with your landlord and their representative, including emails, letters, and phone calls.
+These tips can be helpful ensuring your tenancy runs smoothly and that you are protected under Indian law.
+To ensure a smooth and respectful tenant-landlord relationship, here’s what you must do if your landlord is an NRI:

 Deduct TDS on the rent